seqeralabs/wave/README.md

 image to be downloaded.

-When an imaged is pulled the proxy server forward the request to the target registry, fetch the image manifest, and appended to the layers configuration a new layer which provides the FUSE client required access the AWS S3 storage.
+When an imaged is pulled the proxy server forward the request to the target registry, fetch the image manifest, and appended to the layer configuration a new layer which provides the FUSE client required access the AWS S3 storage.

-It also change the entry point of the container setting the script [entry.sh](.layer/opt/fusion/entry.sh) which takes care to automatically mount the bucket names specified via the env variable `$NXF_FUSION_BUCKETS` into the container.
+It also changes the entry point of the container setting the script [entry.sh](.layer/opt/fusion/entry.sh) which takes care to automatically mount the bucket names specified via the env variable `$NXF_FUSION_BUCKETS` into the container.
 For example if the variable value is `s3://foo` it mounts the bucket to the path `/fusion/s3/foo`.
 Multiple buckets can be specified separating them